One Two Jaga

-One Two Jaga (also known internationally as Crossroads: One Two Jaga) is a 2018 Malaysian Malay-language action crime film directed by Nam Ron and co-produced by Jazzy Pictures, KL POST, and Pixel Play.
-It stars Zahiril Adzim, Amerul Affendi, Ario Bayu, Asmara Abigail, Bront Palarae, and Azman Hassan.
+One Two Jaga (also known internationally as Crossroads: One Two Jaga) is a 2018 Malaysian Malay-language crime drama film.
+The film was directed by Nam Ron based on the screenplay by Nam Ron, Pitt Hanif and Muhammad Syafiq and story by Nam Ron, late Amri Rohayat and Ayam Fared.
+It stars Zahiril Adzim, Rosdeen Suboh, Ario Bayu, Asmara Abigail, Amerul Affendi, Iedil Putra, Chew Kin Wah, Along Eyzendy, Namron, Azman Hassan and Izuan Fitri.

 The film was released on 6 September 2018.
-One Two Jaga is the third film directed by Nam Ron.
 The uncensored version of the film was released worldwide on Netflix on 1 December 2018 as an original film.

 Plot

 The film portrays the lives of corrupt cops working for the Royal Malaysia Police who take bribes from small business owners and get caught in criminal activity.